 - Multiple-Choice Questions: 120 questions of one mark each

 - Negative Marking: 0.25 Mark will be deducted for each wrong answer

 Syllabus and Guide

-The PG-CLAT 2021 will feature an emphasis on the comprehension abilities of the students.
-It shall be of 120 minutes duration, with one sections:
+As per the updated pattern of CLAT PG 2021, the exam will feature an emphasis on the comprehension abilities of the students.
+It shall be of 120 minutes duration, with one section only.

 The paper will be based on the mandatory subjects of the undergraduate program and include Constitutional Law, Jurisprudence, Administrative Law, Law of Contract, Torts, Family Law, Criminal Law, Property Law, Company Law, Public International Law, Tax Law, Environmental Law, and Labour & Industrial Law.

 In this section of the PG-CLAT 2021, you will be provided extracts from primary legal materials such as important court decisions in various fields of law, statutes or regulations.
 Each passage will be followed by a series of questions that will require you to demonstrate the:

 - Ability to read and comprehend the issues discussed in the passage, as well as any arguments and viewpoints discussed or set out in the passage;